-GLENDALE – The Armenian Educational Foundation’s (AEF) Board of Directors and Scholarship Committee are pleased to announce the 2019-2020 Richard R. Tufenkian Scholarship Award recipients.
+GLENDALE – The Armenian Educational Foundation’s (AEF) Board of Directors and Scholarship Committee has announced the 2020-2021 Richard R. Tufenkian Scholarship Award recipients.
 Three $3,000 scholarships have been awarded to Armenian undergraduate students at accredited United States colleges or Universities.
 To qualify for this scholarship, students had to be of Armenian descent, have a minimum 3.0 GPA, show financial need, and be actively involved in the Armenian community.

 The Richard R. Tufenkian Scholarship Fund was established by Ralph and Savey Tufenkian in memory of their son Richard.
 The $230,000 endowed fund has provided over $470,000 in scholarships since 1991.
 Currently, $17,500 in scholarships is awarded each year, including $2,500 to a student attending the American University of Armenia and six full tuition scholarships for students attending public universities in Armenia.

 AEF is most thankful to the Tufenkian Family for their commitment to helping Armenians globally through their philanthropy, unconditional love, and continued support of the education and advancement of Armenian youth in the United States and abroad.

 As AEF looks with optimism toward the future, it hopes to be of even greater assistance to students of Armenian parentage pursuing higher education, as well as to continue providing financial help to institutions in Armenia, the United States and around the world.

 Congratulations to the 2020-2021 Richard R. Tufenkian Scholarship Recipients.